esvar2004/SC1015_MiniProj_C126_Team_4/README.md

 #### How do we build a content-based recommendation system for Disney+ TV shows and movies that accounts for similarities in genre and description?

 # Data Cleaning and Preparation
+#### Clean the data set by removing all the unnecessary columns.
+This increases the accuracy and quality of the data and reduces the issue of redundancy and memory usage.
+The characteristics we removed aren’t significant to the recommendation system.
+Extraction of some important variables required for our data exploration.
+These extractions allow us to have a closer look at the data values of these columns.

 # Exploratory Data Analysis
+Through analyzing our data, we can gain better insights and clarifications on the trends and patterns of values within a dataset.
+It involves classifying the data to understand variations across the different categories, which depend on numerous factors.
+In our project, we conducted data analysis on some of the key variables that play a major role in the development of our recommendation system.
+The three variables are imdb_score, runtime, and age certification, respectively.
+Through the usage of different visualizations for each variable for exploratory analysis, observations on the distribution of data can be understood in a more efficient manner.
+- TOP 5 OF imdb_Score
+- Exploring imdb_score
+- Analysis of central tendency across variables
+- Exploring genre
+- Exploring runtime
+- Exploring age_certficiations
+- Analysis of relationship between age_certfication and imdb_score
+- Analysis of relationship between runtime and imdb_score.

 # Machine Learning Techniques
 #### This model is primarily going to utilize NLP (Natural Language Processing) to recommend movies to users while strictly using a content-based approach.
 After analyzing the genre and performing vectorization on the description provided, we’ll use cosine similarity to identify the movies that are the most similar.